TheOdinProject/curriculum/javascript/organizing_your_javascript_code/revisiting_webpack.md

 }
 ```

 We have three npm scripts here.
-Running `npm run build` would be the same as running `npx webpack` (which you may have seen in the Webpack guides from the previous Webpack lesson), `npm run dev` would be the same as `npx webpack serve`, and `npm run deploy` would just run `git subtree push --prefix dist origin gh-pages` for us.
-Not only can we sometimes save time, it's also nice to have sensible and somewhat standardized names for our commands. `npm run build` often contains a tool's command for building/bundling/compiling. `npm run dev` is often used to start a dev server, etc. Names might not always be the same, but they can explain their purposes better than `npx webpack`.
+In this case, running `npm run build` would be the same as running `npx webpack` (which you may have seen in the Webpack guides from the previous Webpack lesson), `npm run dev` would be the same as `npx webpack serve`, and `npm run deploy` would run `git subtree push --prefix dist origin gh-pages` for us.
+Not only can we often save time, it's also nice to have sensible and somewhat standardized names for our commands. `npm run build` often contains a tool's command for building/bundling/compiling. `npm run dev` is often used to start a dev server, etc. Names might not always be the same, but they can explain their purposes better than `npx webpack`.

 Note that we drop the `npx` from the start of the `webpack` and `webpack serve` commands when setting them as scripts, as we only needed `npx` to run them directly in the terminal without npm scripts.